 Pitru Paksha 2026: September 27 – October 11. | Booking for Malaysian families is now open.

 For devotees in Malaysia seeking to perform the sacred ancestral rite of Pinda Daan, the holy city of Prayagraj stands as a paramount destination.
-This guide provides a complete overview of the spiritual significance, the step-by-step ritual process, a detailed service package, and all the necessary travel information for planning a pilgrimage for Pind Daan in Prayagraj.
+This guide provides a complete overview of the spiritual significance, the step-by-step ritual process, detailed service packages, travel planning, currency and documentation guidance, and answers to every practical question for planning a pilgrimage for Pind Daan in Prayagraj from Malaysia.

 The Sacred Importance of Pind Daan in Prayagraj

 The performance of ancestral rites, or Shraddha, is a foundational duty (dharma) for a Hindu householder.
-Central to this is the act of Pind Daan in Prayagraj, which holds a unique and powerful significance.
+Central to this is the act of Pind Daan in Prayagraj, which holds a unique and powerful significance that no other teertha can replicate.

 Serving the Malaysian Hindu Community